OmriBarZik/zsh-omri/README.md

 # omri.zsh

 Hello!

-My name is Omri and this is a small plugin to help me :smile:
+My name is Omri and this is a small plugin to [oh my zsh](https://github.com/ohmyzsh/ohmyzsh) to help me with my day :smile: